kiyoung98/tps_project/README.md

 ## Reproduce

-- **Table**: Run the following command to reproduce the results of alanine dipeptide with bias potential and reward for fixed length:
+- **Table**: Run the following command to reproduce the table:
     ```
     bash scripts/reproduce_table.sh
     ```

-- **Visualization**: Run the following command to reproduce the figure which shows transition paths of multiple reaction channels:
+- **Visualization**: Run the following command to reproduce the figure:
     ```
     bash scripts/reproduce_figure.sh
     ```